QMCPACK/qmcpack/docs/methods.rst

    sufficient for molecules with tens of electrons.
 However, descent optimizations may require anywhere from a few hundred to a few thousand iterations.

+ -  For reporting quantities such as a final energy and associated uncertainty, an average over many descent steps can be taken.
+The parameters for ``collection_step`` and ``compute_step`` help automate this task.
+    After the descent iteration specified by ``collection_step``, a history of local energy values will be kept for determining a final error and average, which will be computed and given in the output once the iteration specified by ``compute_step`` is reached.
+For reasonable results, this procedure should use descent steps near the end of the optimization when the wave function parameters are essentially no longer changing.

 -  In cases where a descent optimization struggles to reach the minimum and a linear method optimization is not possible or unsatisfactory,